Yazmak User Manual

 Save the current view configuration as Default.ycf in the program directory, the file containing the view configuration loaded by default at program execution.

-(This provides a means of saving manually; view configuration settings are always automatically saved.)
+(This provides a means of saving manually; view configuration settings are always automatically saved when an option is changed.)

 Export Settings